 Pet trusts address many pet estate planning needs.
 It can ensure that your beloved animals are cared for over their entire lives, even if they outlive you.
 It also protects your friends or family members from having to pay for their care out of their own pockets.
 If animals are part of your family, you should talk to an estate planning attorney today to develop a pet estate plan, and decide if a pet trust is the right answer for you.

 At Harrison Estate Law, we can help you build an estate plan that takes care of your whole family, including your pets.
 We will help you identify who will care for the animals and how their financial needs will be met.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville or are socially isolating due to the Covid-19 epidemic, we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville or are socially isolating due to the Covid-19 epidemic, we are happy to set up a phone or Zoom call.